Allie Sherlock

 Allie Sherlock (born 7 April 2005) is an Irish singer, guitarist, songwriter, and busker.
 A video of her performing a cover of Ed Sheeran's "Supermarket Flowers" went viral on YouTube in June 2017.
-She appeared on The Ellen DeGeneres Show in 2018.
 Sherlock has performed frequently on Grafton Street in Dublin, Ireland.

 Early and personal life

 Sherlock is from Douglas in Cork, Ireland, and was born on 7 April 2005.
 She left primary school in 2016 due to bullying and changed to homeschooling.
 "It wasn't physical, it was more the way they treated me.
 It was done in a sneakier, slyer way.
 I would come home really stressed and I would be literally perspiring from the stress," she said.

 Her mother died when Sherlock was 9 years old.

 Sherlock began busking in Cork and later, from the age of 11, began performing almost weekly on Grafton Street, Dublin.
 Her father, who is her music manager, is also present and remains "on guard when people are inappropriate".
 He films and uploads her YouTube videos.